lbl-srg/obc/specification/source/codeGeneration.rst

 Please refer to the ``modelica-json`` documentation for more information.

-To translate CDL-compliant control sequences to the programming language that is used by the target building automation system, ``cxf`` output format is most suited.
+To translate CDL-compliant control sequences to the programming language that is used by the target BAS, ``cxf`` output format is most suited.
 Developers can choose to treat the CXF representation as a simple JSON file or as a linked-data Resource Description Framework (RDF) graph.
-The latter option is recommended if the target building automation system supports RDF or other semantic web technologies.
+The latter option is recommended if the target BAS supports RDF or other semantic web technologies.